-In recent years, many researchers have used artificial neural networks in the field of composite materials to predict their behavior Zhang (2003) [38] and Goh (1995) [14].
-Qingbin et al. (1996) [27] constructed a feedforward neural network with two hidden layers, temperature, effective strain, and strain rate were the inputs, and stress was the output of the neural network.
+Philippe Durand is in M2N, Conservatoire National des Arts et Métiers, 292 rue Saint Martin, 75141 Paris FRANCE email:philippe.durand@lecnam.net, network.
 It was able to approximate the constitutive relation for a thermal viscoplastic material.
-Huber and Tsakmakis (2001) [15] show that the ANN identified physically sets of parameters of the material composite.
+Huber and Tsakmakis (2001) [13] show that the ANN identified physically sets of parameters of the material composite.
 And it correctly predicted experimentally observed material behavior.
 ANN make it possible to estimate, at lower digital cost, the level of damage to a composite without resorting to exact calculation.